RaionChan/RaionChan/README.md

 - 👋 Hi, I’m @RaionChan
 - 👀 Currently, I'm studying in the field of Computer Engineering ^^
-- 🌱 I’m learning Python, HTML, CSS, and JS
+- 🌱 I’m learning Python, JavaScript, C++, and PHP.
-- 💞️ I’m looking to collaborate on Termux
+- 💞️ I’m looking to collaborate on Git!
 - 📫 How to reach me DM me in Instagram @chacasta_staria

 <!---